more on inserted curves!

 INSERTED CURVES WORKSHOP

-I’ll be teaching my Inserted Curves technique at a Week-long Quilting Workshop in Sept/Oct 2019.
+I’ll be teaching my Inserted Curves technique at a Week-long Quilting Workshop in late September 2019.
 The Workshop will be held in historic La Conner, near Seattle WA.
 Both beginning and advanced quilters are welcome.
 To learn more, or better yet, sign up for the Inserted Curves Workshop +click here